zsparal/api-documentation/source/guides/giftcards.rst

 the Mollie Checkout, where the customer can pick the next payment method (or another gift card) they would like to use to finish the payment.

-Note that some cards don’t have a PIN printed on them.
+.. note:: Some cards don’t have a PIN printed on them.
 If the card does have a PIN, the PIN is always required.

 Cancelled and abandoned payments
 --------------------------------